kendru/learn-cljs/content/section-4/lesson-26-capstone-4-group-chat.md

         {:id (:id first-room)}))))
 ```

 Next, let's handle the messages for when we receive the list of users, when a user joins, and when a user leaves.
-These handlers are simple because they simply pass the data from the API through to a state transition function that we write earlier.
+These handlers are simple because they simply pass the data from the API through to a state transition function that we wrote earlier.

 ```clojure
 (bus/handle! bus/msg-bus :api/people-listed